Why are we doing this?

 This one may take the longest out of all the backups you perform.

-When you see the green check mark, your child's device is now connected to Bark and being monitored.
-You will begin receiving notifications about potential issues from the Apple device's texts (including most deleted ones!), saved photo/video, and web browsing.
+When you see the green check mark, your child's device is now connected to Bark and being monitored whenever your child is home and connected to the same WiFi as the computer.
+You will begin receiving notifications about potential issues from the Apple device's texts (including most deleted ones!), saved photo/video, notes, and web browsing.

-How do I keep Apple device monitoring up-to-date?
+How do I keep iOS device monitoring up-to-date?

-- Ensure your child is connected to the same WiFi network as the computer whenever they are home
+- Ensure your child is connected to the same WiFi network as the computer whenever they are home.
+You will see the WiFi logo on the top left indicating it is recognizing the device over WiFi, as seen below:

-- Click "Update" whenever prompted by iMazing and the Bark Desktop program that a new update is available.
+- Click "Update" whenever prompted by the Bark Desktop program that a new update is available.
 Restart your computer to properly apply the update.
 See here for more information.

 Not tech-savvy or run into a weird error and need help?